trajano/expo-experiments/README.md

-Here is a further cleaned-up version of the README with proper links:

 # Expo Experiments

 Welcome to the **Expo Experiments** repository.
 This is a monorepo dedicated to experimenting with Expo and enhancing the development experience.